-Zuckerberg says Facebook's future is 'privacy-focused'
+Zuckerberg says Facebook's future is privacy focused

 But Zuckerberg said he could live with those tradeoffs because users want better control of their data while still having easy access to their contacts.

 As part of Zuckerberg’s strategy, a Facebook user would be able to communicate with WhatsApp users while only having a Messenger account and vice versa.

-“As I think about the future of the internet, I believe a privacy-focused communications platform will become even more important than today’s open platforms,” Zuckerberg wrote.
+Users would also have more options for how long chats are saved, he added.

+“The future of communication will increasingly shift to private, encrypted services where people can be confident what they say to each other stays secure and their messages and content won’t stick around forever,” he said.
+“This is the future I hope we will help bring about.”

+Facebook shares rose 0.7 percent on Wednesday.
+Shares in Snap Inc, which owns messaging app Snapchat, ended down more than 2 percent.

 Lawmakers, users and investors have expressed concerns over the last two years that Facebook is not doing enough to safeguard user data after a series of breaches and privacy bugs.

+But Zuckeberg wrote that “we’ve repeatedly shown that we can evolve to build the services that people really want.”

 Facebook is one of the biggest global players in private messaging with its WhatsApp, Messenger and Instagram, each used by more than 1 billion people.
-Only WhatsApp fully secures conversations from all outsiders, including Facebook itself.
+Only WhatsApp fully secures message content from all outsiders, including Facebook itself.

 Police have raised concerns about introducing similar security to the other services because they would no longer be able to access online chat records to track religious extremists or other perpetrators.